Formerly known as the Initial Seeding service.

 It is very important that your hard drive be packaged carefully.
 Careful packaging will protect your drive from any damage during shipment.

 If possible, use the original packaging.
 Otherwise, packaging materials can be obtained at any shipping outlet or stationary store.
 You should also include all necessary cables or adapters to the drive.
-Service provider may not be able to process your initial seeding request if there are no cables included.
+Service provider may not be able to process your Physical Data Shipping request if there are no cables included.

 The following are instructions about how to package your hard disk drive.